What is spirit?

 Furthermore, there is another objection that a mental substance impacting the physical substance would violate the law of conservation of energy and thus it would contradict principles of physics.

-On November 4, 1921, Onisaburo Deguchi, a great Shinto master in early 1900's predicted the assassination of the 10th prime minister of Japan, Takashi Hara.
+On November 4, 1921, Onisaburo predicted the assassination of the 10th prime minister of Japan, Takashi Hara.

-Onisaburo replied to his followers’ question about the assassination of Hara.
+Interestingly, Onisaburo explained to his followers’ question about the assassination of Hara as follows.

 I saw the assassination of Hara in the spirit world.